Tree Search for Language Model Agents

 Increasing search budget leads to better results.
 We plot the success rate of the GPT-4o agent with search limited to varying budgets \(c\) in the left of the figure above.
 All experiments are conducted with search parameters of depth \(d = 5\) and branching factor \(b = 5\).
 The search budget specifies the maximum number of node expansions performed at each step.
 For example, a search budget of 10 indicates that at most 10 nodes will be expanded, after which the agent will commit to and execute the trajectory with the highest value.
 We observe that success rate generally increases as search budget increases.
 Notably, performing even very small amounts of search \(c = 5\) substantially improves success rate by \(30.6\%\) relative to not doing search (\(24.5\%\) to \(32.0\%\)).
 When the budget is increased to \(c = 20\), this improves success rate by \(51.0\%\) relative to not doing search (from \(24.5\%\) to \(37.0\%\)), highlighting the benefit of scaling the search budget.
 Running experiments with an even greater search budget to evaluate scaling trends would be a promising future direction to explore.

 Larger search trees lead to better results.
 We run an ablation experiment varying the search branching factor \(b\) and maximum depth \(d\).
-The results are summarized in the table on the right above.
+The results are summarized in the table in the middle above.
 We observe that in general, success rate increases as the size of search tree increases (along both \(b\) and \(d\) dimensions).
 In particular, scaling both \(b\) and \(d\) is necessary to achieve strong performance.

 Qualitative Results